mcferno/backstage/README.md

 			);
 		}

-8. Temporarily add this line to the `boostrap.env.php`.

-		Configure::write("setup", true);

-9. Run `composer install` from the root directory of the Backstage project to install application dependencies.
+8. Run `composer install` from the root directory of the Backstage project to install application dependencies.
-10. Visit the `/setup` URL for this site in your browser to configure the first administrator user (example.com/setup).
-11. Remove the line added in #8 once your administator account is set up.
+9. Run `./Vendor/bin/cake Migrations.migration run up` to install the database and create your first administrator account.

 If everything is set up correctly, _you're done_!